dromara/website/docs/en-us/soul/dev-plugin_en.md

     /**
      * acquire plugin name.
-     * this is plugin name define you must Provide the right name.
+     * this is plugin name define you must offer the right name.
      * if you impl AbstractSoulPlugin this attribute not use.
      *
      * @return plugin name.